READ THE FOLLOWING RULES AND REGULATIONS CAREFULLY

 1. SUBMISSION CATEGORIES

-The categories for submission are (A) Feature films, (B) Short films, (C) Documentary films and (D) Animation films.
+The categories for submission are (A) Feature films, (B) Short films and student shorts, (C) Documentary films and (D) Animation films.

 2. ELIGIBILITY FOR SELECTION